CAJan93/docker_cheat_sheet/Dockercommands/cheat_sheet.md

 # Helpful Docker commands

 This site lists a few helpful docker commands.
 If you are using VS Code you can also use these commands via `Tasks`.
+Some commands taken from [docker-cheat-sheet](https://github.com/wsargent/docker-cheat-sheet#images)

 ## Building and managing containers